several surgical instruments on a table and doctors in operation room

 An open-head brain injury is often fatal or results in severe and substantial loss of cognitive function and life-long paralysis.

-A closed head injury results from a slip and fall or from a car accident, where the head is bluntly impacted.
-These types of injuries can have serious consequences, mainly if the trauma causes brain swelling, known medically as a subdural hematoma, which usually requires immediate brain surgery to drain the fluid and reduce the swelling.
+These types of impact injuries can have severe consequences, especially if the trauma causes brain swelling, known medically as a subdural hematoma, which usually requires immediate brain surgery to drain the fluid and reduce the swelling.

-Loss of Consciousness – Concussion and Blackout
+Loss of consciousness – concussion and blackout

 • Memory loss